 Black Maine Coon cats are friendly and love people.
-They have playful personalities, and intelligent minds and they get along with other pets.
+They have playful personalities and intelligent minds and get along with other pets.
 These majestic beauties make a great house cat and companion.
 Read on as we walk you through the different color variations, sizes, and behaviors.
 We’ll also share some tips on caring for your Black Maine Coon – and the myths surrounding them!

 How Did the Maine Coon Get Its Name

 The Maine Coon cat came from seafarers who brought long-haired black cats to the State of Maine in America.
 These cats had long, thick coats and a brush-like tail resembling that of a raccoon, leading to their name, “Maine Coon.”

 Maine Coon Origin